romabulani/calendar-events/README.md

 - Advanced Filters: Filter events by tags, date range, or user.

+### Notes
+Ensure to add users in the Google Cloud Console project for Google Calendar API access.
+Without this, Google integration will not work.

 ### License
 This project is open-source and available under the MIT License.